-This article, 5 Signs You’re Spending Too Much Money on Your Kids, from CheatSheet.com points out that by overspending on kids we could be teaching them bad money habits.
+The article, 5 Signs You’re Spending Too Much Money on Your Kids, from CheatSheet.com points out that by overspending on kids we could be teaching them bad money habits.
 In turn, they might grow to be entitled adults who expect things to be handed to them.

 2. The quality of time spent with kids is more important than the amount of time spent with them.

 Today’s Parents posted an article reviewing a study addressing whether or not the amount of time a child spends with their mother directly affects their development.
 This study evaluated the children’s academic success, behavioral health and emotional health.

 3. The need to have a tidy house 24/7 could have a deeper meaning.

 If you obsess over having a clean house or can’t manage to step out the door until the last piece of laundry is put away, you might be trying to fill a void.

 4. You need to set a positive example for your kids.

 As parents, we want our children to see us as happy and fulfilled, right?
 This means we are allowed to do things for ourselves and actually enjoy it.

 If you’re struggling with mom guilt or to find ways to incorporate self-care into your routine, I’ve created a great list of ways to incorporate a little me time into your busy schedule.
-And, if this wasn’t convincing enough, please read these 3 Big Reasons You Need to Make YOU a Priority.
+Read it here.

 I hope you will decide today to take better care of you.
 You deserve it, Mama!